mflowgen/mflowgen/docs/ug-stash.rst

     intended for temporarily "shelving" your own versions for yourself to use.

-It can be particularly useful for teams to share pre-built steps to enable others to start from an intermediate point in a fresh build.
-For example, we could stash pull on synthesis and continue onwards from there to do PnR without re-executing any of the earlier steps in the flow.
+It can be particularly useful for teams to share pre-built nodes to enable others to start from an intermediate point in a fresh build.
+For example, we could stash pull on synthesis and continue onwards from there to do PnR without re-executing any of the earlier nodes in the flow.

 First we link a build to a stash directory: